Jako/multiTV/README.md

 Installation:
 --------------------------------------------------------------------------------
-1. Upload all files into the new folder *assets/tvs/multitv*
+1. Upload the folder *assets/tvs/multitv* in the corresponding folder in your installation.
 2. Create a new template variable with imput type *custom input* (if you name this template variable *multidemo* it will use the multidemo config file)
 3. Insert the following code into the *input option values*
 ```